|Trail Features:||Lake Views, Waterfalls|

 The hike to Ypsilon Lake begins from the Lawn Lake Trailhead in the Horseshoe Park area, located just west of Estes Park.
 To reach the trailhead drive 2.1 miles past the Fall River Entrance Station on Highway 34 and turn right onto Fall River Road.
 The trailhead is located one-tenth of a mile from this junction along the north side of the road.

 Hikers should note that as a result of the September 2013 floods, the Lawn Lake and Ypsilon Lake Trails have sustained significant damage, with sections that are missing.
-Moreover, the bridge across the Roaring River near the start of the Ypsilon Lake Trail is missing, making access to the lake difficult during high water.
-As of March 2016, the park is estimating that it could take 3 to 10 years before all the flood damaged trails in the park are repaired.
+As of March 2016 the park estimated that it could take 3 to 10 years before all the flood damaged trails in the park are repaired.
+However, you should note that the footbridge across the Roaring River near the start of the Ypsilon Lake Trail has been replaced.
 For the latest information on flood damaged trails, hikers should call the park office or visit the park's website.

 Hikers visiting Ypsilon Lake and Lawn Lake will be sharing the same path for the first 1.4 miles.